 Harry Potter and the Forbidden Journey:

 The original ride that opened in Hogsmeade is a 4d adventure that has you flying around with Harry.
+It is truly an amazing journey.
 This ride does tend to make people with motion sickness a bit nauseous, so be aware.

 The Amazing Spiderman –